 Bonus: On your way back along the Great Ocean Road, stop off at the Great Ocean Road Brewhouse in Apollo Bay and try some of the local craft beers and beer battered chips.

+I hope this article has shed some light on the Great Ocean Road attractions beyond the iconic Twelve Apostles!
 Have you visited the Great Ocean Road?
 Tell me all about it in the comments section below!

 Pin this for later!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I enjoyed visiting.